Positive sectional curvature is not preserved under the Ricci flow in dimensions seven and thirteen: Two- and three-parameter families, nearby spaces, and the general case

 \subsection{Phase Portrait}

-To illustrate the evolution of metrics $(t, x, s, s)$ on $W^7_{1, 1}$ under the Ricci flow, we provide the phase portrait of the normalized Ricci flow of such metrics in Figures~\ref{Fig:PP_2} and \ref{Fig:PP_3}, for the two, respectively, three parameter families.
-Since the volume remains constant under the normalized flow, we may assume that $tx^2s^4=1$.
-Whence, we have $t=x^{-2}s^{-4}$.
-The normalized Ricci flow system reduces then to a system with two equations as follows:
+To illustrate the evolution of metrics $\langle\cdot,\cdot\rangle_{t,x,s,s}$ on $W^7_{1, 1}$ under the Ricci flow, we provide the phase portrait of the normalized Ricci flow of such metrics in Figures~\ref{Fig:PP_2} and \ref{Fig:PP_3}, for the two-, respectively, three-parameter families.